nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-05-13-make-your-new-tab-page-gorgeous-with-beautiful-new-tabs.md

 ## Privacy

-Beautiful New Tabs caches your location locally on your computer so it can display the correct weather when you open a new tab.
+Beautiful New Tabs caches whatever you put into the weather search field locally on your computer so it can display the correct weather when you open a new tab.
 It does not store or share this information with any third party.

 This app does not use any: